Active Updated

 Mark Bittner Yes

-1. Staff and consultants (Stantec) presented research and early planning concepts for Lake Michigan shoreline resilience, including possible shoreline protection, park enhancements, access improvements, and wayside upgrades along Mariners Trail and Memorial Drive; the team said it would refine concepts and return with options and costs later.
+1. Staff and consultants (Stantec) presented research and early planning concepts for Lake Michigan coastal resilience, including possible shoreline protection, park enhancements, and access improvements; the team said it would refine concepts and return with more concrete options and costs later.

 Joint Meeting of Plan Commission, Environmental Advisory Board, Advisory Recreation Board, & City Council